India - Temporary EntryIndia - Temporary Entry

 The Indian Customs Act, 1962 allows import of goods on a temporary basis into India.
 Section 74 of the Act provides for drawback on goods that are imported for a temporary period into India and exported out of the country.

 As per the Section 74, drawback is allowable on re-export of duty paid goods.
 When the goods are re-exported out of India, the exporter will be entitled to a drawback of a specified percentage of the duty paid at the time of import.
 The procedure for claiming duty drawback under Section 74 is governed by provisions of the Re-Export of Imported Goods (Drawback of Customs Duties) Rules, 1995.

-The rate of drawback available depends upon the time period for which the goods are stored in India or put to use.
-If goods are re-exported without being put to use in India, 98% of the customs duty would be available as duty drawback, provided that the exports have taken place within 24 months from the date of import.
+The rate of drawback available depends upon the period for which the goods are stored in India or used.
+If goods are re-exported without being used in India, 98percent of the customs duty would be available as duty drawback, provided that the exports have taken place within 24 months from the date of import.

-However, under section 75 of the Act, where the goods are used in India subsequent to their import, the drawback is determined on the basis of the duration of use of the goods in India (the length of period from the date of clearance for home consumption and the date goods are placed under customs control for export).
+However, under section 75 of the Act, where the goods are used in India after their import, the drawback is determined based on the duration of use of the goods in India (the length of period from the date of clearance for home consumption and the date goods are placed under customs control for export).
 The procedure for claiming duty drawback under Section 75 is governed by provisions of the Customs and Central Excise Duties Drawback Rules 1995.

 In addition, General Exemption No 14 of the Customs Tariff allows the import of goods for display or use at fair, exhibition, demonstration, seminar, congress and conferences, subject to specified conditions.